i'm Alex . i'm French . i livE between Paris & le mans

 As I have always been attracted to the artistic side of everything and as racing cars are for me real pieces of art, I decided to draw them to reproduce and immortalise their splendid lines.

-From the beginning, I chose to draw them in a side view pointing to the right (sense of occidental reading and direction to the future) using the 'ligne claire' technic while adding shadows and reflections to give my illustrations a more realistic style.
+From the beginning, I chose to draw them in a side view pointing to the right (sense of occidental reading and direction of the future) using the 'ligne claire' technic while adding shadows and reflections to give my illustrations a more realistic style.

 I created Last Corner in 2017 thanks to my son Théo who is a big F1 fan.
 He asked me to draw the Ayrton’s MP4/4 and once finished he absolutely loved the result and simply said to me: "Why not make posters for F1 fans?"
-I then created an Instagram account and as the welcome was really warm and very friendly, I just pushed the adventure further...
+I then created an Instagram account and as the welcome was really warm and friendly, I just pushed the adventure further...

 Last Corner is dedicated to all cars enthusiasts who want to complete their collection of models, memorabilia or photos with a print that will capture their favorite car.
 In addition to being reproduced as faithfully as possible (technical or mechanical parts, livery and sponsors) the cars are each represented in their version of a particular circuit.
 Added to the print is the layout of this circuit corresponding to a specific year, with the name of each of its turns.